ai-forth/petster/README.md

 * Talk to me.
 I'll listen, then "talk" back to you.
 * I can "see" in front of me and avoid hitting obsticles.

-The pet’s firmware architecture used an 8‑bit microcontroller Motorola 68HC11 and an assembly‑language instruction set employed for its behavior routines.
+The pet’s firmware architecture used an Intel 8039 assembly‑language instruction set employed for its behavior routines.
 These devices run a custom ASM interpreter stored in a 4 KB ROM, with separate tables for sensor input processing and motor actuation, burned onto a 27C32.
+An appropriate set of [tools](/tools/README.md) are available.

 ### Behavior-in-code